ShashankVenkatramani/cse15l-lab-reports/lab-report-1-week-2.md

 This moves your public key into the authorized keys folder.
 Note now scp says ~/.ssh/authorized_keys, so it will go into your default folder, then .ssh, then authorized_keys.

 You should now be able to SSH into ieng6 without your password as so:

 ![SSH no password](sshNoPassword.png)

 ## Step Six: Optimizing Remote Running

 Great!
 We can now do passwordless SSH.
-Even then though, transferring files, then compiling, then running is still a pretty tedious process.
-In order to streamline this we can use a single line of code as such:
+However we still have to enter commands to compile and then run code which is still a pretty tedious process.
+In order to streamline running files we have sent over we can run the following line:

-`ssh cs15lwi22xxx@ieng6.ucsd.edu ""`
+`ssh cs15lwi22xxx@ieng6.ucsd.edu "javac fileName.java; java fileName"`

+This command will ssh into ieng6 under your account, and then from there run all the commands in the quotes seperated by the semicolon.
+It will start with compiling the file, and then running it.

+#Conclusion

+Thanks for reading through the guide!
+I hope it all worked out :)